-- Undergrads (Seniors/Juniors) must have passed: - o An Ugrad/Grad course in Probability (MATH230 (Probability) OR DISC203 (Probability & Statistics) OR CS501 (Applied Probability)) - And, a programming course (CS200/EE201 (Intro. to Programming)) - And, a course on Linear Algebra (MATH120 (LA with Diff.
+- Undergrads (Seniors/Juniors) must have passed: - EE212 Mathematical Foundations of Machine Learning and Data Science OR - o An Ugrad/Grad course in Probability (MATH230 (Probability) OR DISC203 (Probability & Statistics) OR CS501 (Applied Probability)) - And, a programming course (CS200/EE201 (Intro. to Programming)) - And, a course on Linear Algebra (MATH120 (LA with Diff.
 Equations)) - Grads are strongly advised to brush up their programming skills and take CS501 (Applied Probability), may be in parallel with ML - All students must possess strong programming skills and proficiency in algorithm implementation in JAVA/C/Python/MATLAB